PacketAnglers/clab101/docs/index.md

 1. :pencil2: Containerized Network Operating Systems are much more resource efficient than their tradtionally virtualized conterparts.
 For example, as of 4.30.0F, each **cEOS-lab** node consumes ~850MB of memory when up and running. **vEOS-lab** requires 4GB.

 2. :pencil2: Topologies are most CPU intensive at boot.
-There is a `startup-delay` toggle that can be used to help manage this when a topology is too large to simultaneously boot all nodes.
+There is a `startup-delay` parameter that can be used to help manage this when a topology is too large to simultaneously boot all nodes.
+A list of node parameters can be found [here](https://containerlab.dev/manual/nodes/).
+This is covered in more detail in the [Creating a Topology](#creating-a-topology) section.

 3. :pencil2: We will be using cEOS-Lab for this guide.
 However, we can use other Network Operating Systems to create large multi-vendor topologies as needed.